 Pros: All the fun of a laser pen for your cat, without you needing to be there to play with them!
 This is another option that works well for the cat owner who isn’t always home.
 Automatic programming means they can come on at any time of day.
 Equally, if you want some quiet time in the evening and want your cat to be entertained elsewhere, this will take care of that desire for you.

-Typical cost: These are technology based cat toys, and technology costs!
+Typical cost: These are technology based, high quality cat toys, and technology costs!
+These are not the cheapest cat toys.
 Be prepared to hand over around $50.

 Description: These toys really appeal to your cat’s wilder side!
 They’re essentially stuffed toys, and they’re often full of catnip.
 They’re designed for cats to grab

 hold of, bite, kick and claw at.
 Your cat will typically grab it with its teeth and front paws, whilst thrashing its back legs at it furiously.
 They come in various shapes and sizes but they’re often shaped like fish, mice or birds.
+If you’ve come here looking for toy mice for cats, this is the correct name for them!
 There are also various textures, depending on your cat’s own preference.

 Pros: They’ll definitely get your cat’s aggression out of its system!
 They may appeal to the most savage nature inside your cat, simulating the process a cat would need to go through to rip something open for food.
 As with chase toys, they can be played with when you’re not around.
 They’re more likely to be laced with catnip than any other toy; and catnip is great for keeping your cat’s mood up.

 Cons: They tear open in the end, and you may come home to find pieces of them shredded all over your house.
 They’re also not the most energetic toys to play with.
 Your cat puts in a lot of aggression when attacking them, but they’re not toys that can be chased around the home like other options can.

 Typical price: As with most basic cat toys, you’ll find these in the $5 or below section.